-At Flamingo, you’ll be closer to the water so hop on the two-mile Bayshore Loop Trail, where views of Florida Bay peek from behind mangroves.
+At the Flamingo campground, you’ll be closer to the water so hop on the two-mile Bayshore Loop Trail, where views of Florida Bay peek from behind mangroves.
 For something a little more challenging, jump on the Coastal Prairie Trail, a 7.5-mile path once used by cotton farmers and fishermen, lined with buttonwood trees.
 The journey ends at Clubhouse Beach, an isolated stretch of sand at the end of the Everglades you’ll rarely have to share.

-The scenic highlight of your drive through the Everglades will be the Big Cypress National Preserve, where during rainy season a canopy of Big Cypress trees covers the Tamiami Trail.
-Egrets and herons soar through the sky creating an old Florida wonderland, giving you a rare look into the untamed landscape people (read: fugitives) once faced down here.
+The scenic highlight of your drive through the Everglades will be the Big Cypress National Preserve, where during the rainy season a canopy of Big Cypress trees covers the Tamiami Trail.
+Egrets and herons soar through the sky creating an old Florida wonderland, giving you a rare look into the untamed landscape people once faced down here.

 You’ll also likely see some alligators sunning themselves by the side of the road along US-41, and while it might be tempting to slow down and take a picture, remember: There are probably people driving behind you, and no one ever accused a Florida driver of being “courteous.”
 Your best bet at gator viewing is at the Big Cypress Visitor Center, where outside you’ll find a boardwalk next to a large canal where gators congregate for sunning and your voyeuristic pursuits.
 Keep your arms and legs on the boardwalk at all times and you won’t have a problem.
 Also, don't throw your sandwich at them.

 County Road 93 has often been called the loneliest road in Florida.
 It's a 23-mile stretch of gravel and pavement cutting through the heart of the Everglades, with nothing but bears, alligators, and birds to keep you company.
-Turn onto the paved section coming from Miami, and a little over 7 miles in you’ll see a red mailbox on the left, near a collection of old motorcycles and a Lucky Strike sign.
+Turn onto the paved section coming from Miami, and a little over seven miles in you’ll see a red mailbox on the left, near a collection of old motorcycles and a Lucky Strike sign.
 This is the home of Lucky Cole, Florida photographer and host to curious travelers through the Everglades.

 Eat stone crabs in Everglades City